RickyOnGit/font-performance-control/README.md

 and you wish to add the descriptor param: "&font-display=fallback" <br>
 making something like this: "https://fonts.googleapis.com/css?family=Montserrat+Alternates%3A300%2C500&font-display=fallback".<br>
-As far as I know, Google has not yet solved this issue and, to work, the "font-display" descriptor option must be inserted as param within the css function @font-face{}.<br>
+As far as I know, Google has not yet solved this issue and, to work, the "font-display" descriptor option must be inserted as param inside the css function @font-face{}.<br>
 A possible way is, to use the php cURL extension to manipulate this external resourse and add the font-display option param inside the css function.
-And also, very important thing, if the external resource is charged by server side, the client side gain.
+And also, very important thing, if the external resource is charged through server side, the client side gain.
 Working on localhost, obviously, the thing is imperceptible because on localhost, server and client are the same device.<br><br>
 With this tecnique is also possible to manipulate, more or less, everything; others external resource and API like:
 google-map, file css, file js, jquery, what do you want, with the aim to lighten the client's operations and also
 to hide any API keys.